plurmiscuous/bits/README.md

 ## Usage

 The two primary files are `bits.c` and the accompanying `bits.h`.
-The files in the `inc\` directory are required for compilation.
+The files in the `inc/` directory are required for compilation.

 ## Testing